firebase/genkit/docs-go/plugin-authoring-models.md

-The generation function carries out the primary work of a Genkit model plugin: transforming the `ai.GenerateRequest` from Genkit's common format into a format that is supported by your model's API, and then transforming the response from your model into the `GenerateResponseData` format used by Genkit.
+The generation function carries out the primary work of a Genkit model plugin: transforming the `ai.GenerateRequest` from Genkit's common format into a format that is supported by your model's API, and then transforming the response from your model into the `ai.GenerateResponse` format used by Genkit.

 Sometimes, this may require massaging or manipulating data to work around model limitations.
 For example, if your model does not natively support a `system`